lorettayong/Energy-Consumption-Prediction/README.md

   * Identified four instances of duplicate timestamps and handled them by keeping the first occurrence to maintain uniqueness in the time series index.
   * Generated a complete, continuous hourly `DatetimeIndex` that spans the entire data range, and `re-index`ed the DataFrame to this full range by introducing explicit `NaN` values for any previously missing hours.
 This is needed as the dataset exhibited instances of skipped hours (e.g. 2-hour gaps), primarily due to Daylight Saving Time (DST) changes.
   * Interpolated the `NaN` values that were introduced through reindexing (to represent the skipped hours) using a linear method.
 This ensures a perfectly continuous and regularly spaced hourly time series, which is a prerequisite for many time series modelling techniques.
   * Plotted the `PJME_MW` consumption over the entire period and in sections of the time series (in specific month and week) to visualise long-term trends and observe granular weekly and daily seasonality more clearly.
+* **Observations from EDA:**
+  * Strong annual seasonality: Energy demand shows clear yearly cycles, typically peaking during summer (for air conditioning purposes) and winter (for heating purposes), with lower demands in spring and autumn.
+  * Distinct weekly seasonality: Weekday consumption patterns differ significantly from weekends, with lower demands usually on Saturdays and Sundays.
+  * Clear daily seasonality: Within each 24-hour cycle, consumption follows a predictable pattern, often with peaks in the mornings and evenings, and troughs in the very early hours of the morning.
+  * The overall yearly trend appears relatively stable, although specific years might show minor variations.

 # Next Steps (Future Work)
 * **Feature Engineering:** Create new predictive features from the existing `DatetimeIndex` of the energy consumption data, including the extraction of components such as hour of the day, day of the week, month, quarter, year, and the creation of flags for weekends.